Recruiting Area: California

 During that same season, Utah boasted one of the nation's most balanced offensive attacks, averaging 236.06 yards per game on the ground and 263.67 yards through the air.

 "Mike is a fine football coach who I got to know well while we coached together at Utah," Ohio State head coach Urban Meyer said.
 "I wish him all the best as he takes over the Indiana State program."

-“Mike Sanford is a tremendous football coach, but just as important he is great with young people," Mike Riley, head coach of Oregon State said.
+“Mike Sanford is a tremendous football coach, but just as important he is great with young people," said current Nebraska head coach Mike Riley.
 "He will be a great leader of the program and an excellent teacher for the young men of the Indiana State team.
 This is a terrific hire for the University.”

 Sanford's NCAA Division I coaching experience includes stints at Notre Dame, USC, Purdue, Long Beach State, Virginia Military Institute and Army.

 As an assistant coach, Sanford has participated in 12 bowl games with five different programs.
 As the wide receivers coach at USC from 1989-96, Sanford assisted in two Pac-10 championships and two Rose Bowl victories (vs. Michigan in 1990 and Northwestern in 1996).
 Three of his Trojan receivers were selected in the first round of the NFL Draft: Curtis Conway in 1992, Johnnie Morton in 1993 and Keyshawn Johnson, the No. 1 overall pick in the 1996 draft and a consensus All-American in 1995.

 Sanford began his coaching career in 1977 as a graduate assistant at Southern California before earning his bachelor's degree from USC in 1978.
 Later that year, Sanford started his first full-time coaching position as the defensive coordinator at San Diego City College.